To clean or not to clean? That is the question regarding solar panels.

 But maybe you aren’t as aware of the maintenance required to optimize your solar system absorption.
 There are reasons why cleaning solar panels is extremely beneficial for someone who owns a system.

-Dirty Solar Panels are Less Efficient Than Clean Ones
+Are Dirty Solar Panels Less Efficient?

 The important thing is to maintain the optimal output of your SunPower system.
 There can be a decrease of 1.5% to 6% of solar output annually due to collected dust or other particles.
 This is a very conservative figure as the same study showed that in dustier areas or places with higher pollution the numbers can range between 2% and 50% on conventional solar panels.